-Osamu Inoue and Tatsuya Nakamura, "Litigation and Alternative Dispute Resolution" in Gerald Paul McAlinn (ed.), Japanese Business Law, Wolters Kluewer, The Netherlands 2007, p 689.
+120 Osamu Inoue and Tatsuya Nakamura, "Litigation and Alternative Dispute Resolution" in Gerald Paul McAlinn (ed.), Japanese Business Law, Wolters Kluewer, The Netherlands 2007, p 689.

 available and fairness considerations.
-Accordingly, the tribunal has to adequately inform the parties about any duty of participation.
+123 Accordingly, the tribunal has to adequately inform the parties about any duty of participation.

 Since Japan is not a litigious country, it is not unlikely that arbitrators encourage amicable dispute settlements during the proceedings.
 In addition, arbitrators are free to issue interim measures upon a party's request.
-This can be subject to providing sufficient financial security.
+This can be subject to providing sufficient financial security.124

-Japan's most popular arbitral rules, the JCAA Commercial Arbitration Rules (JCAA Rules) contain accelerated procedural rules (so-called expedited procedure rules) for disputes of lower economic value, i.e. below fifty million Japanese Yen, or in case the parties agree to submit the dispute to expedited procedure rules.
+Upon choosing the JCAA Arbitration Rules, parties have two options to choose from.
+The JCAA Commercial Arbitration Rules (JCAA Rules) contain accelerated procedural rules (so-called expedited procedure rules) for disputes of lower economic value, i.e. below fifty million Japanese Yen, or in case the parties agree to submit the dispute to expedited procedure rules.
+These rules have been amended in 2019.
+Due to this amendment, they now contain detailed provisions on the impartiality of arbitrators, the role of tribunal secretaries, the disclosure of dissenting opinions by arbitrators as well as changes on arbitrator and administrative fees.
+Arbitrators now have an ongoing obligation to investigate any circumstances that might affect their impartiality 126.
+Furthermore, arbitrators cannot delegate tasks that substantially influence the arbitral tribunal's decision.
+127